 Choosing the right gift for someone can be a hard task.
 Stick to something you know.
 I bet your nieces and nephews love your cookies.
 Whip up some of their favorite Christmas cookies.
 You can’t go wrong with sweets.

 - Anything you can throw together on the sewing machine

-Truth be told, kids love homemade gifts, so you can’t go wrong there.
+Kids love homemade gifts, so you can’t go wrong there.
 If you don’t bake, make something they can hang onto and cherish for a very long time.

 9| Shop Second-Hand

-There is always a time and a place for second hand gift giving.
+There is always a time and a place for second-hand gift giving.
 When you’re living on a budget or trying to save money, this concept could really help you out.

-Where to find second hand gift:
+Where to find second-hand gifts:

 - Garage sales

 You can find a lot of really great second-hand gifts if you have the time to search.
 If you find something you know a family member would love, don’t doubt it based on the fact that it’s second-hand.